mahee-miah/myLearningTools/README.md

 We usually talk there as it is the only place I can talk to Snehal virtually.
 We just talk about what we are doing and how is our quarintine going and how are we feeling and stuff like that.

+### May 27, 2020 (** STILL QUARINTINE**)
+I did not type yesterday because first in the evening I was quite tired and I have to take care of my brother Ayaan.
+Second of all, I am reading a wiki book of ubuntu.
+This is to help me learn how to operate Ubuntu.
+So that is why I might not type much these days.
+I know some of the tricks in github like how to bold words in github and how to make strikethrough as well.
+Now I have to learn more in github about how to make your font italic.
+When I learn you will see in one sentence I will write as an example.
+*This is just an example to see italicized font on github.*
+Now you saw the example, I still have alot to learn about github and terminal plus mainly how to operate Ubuntu.
+There is a possiblility I might type in the afternoon or at night if there is no rush that I have to keep my brother busy.